 John Wheeler was a visionary physicist and teacher who helped invent the theory of nuclear fission, gave black holes their name and argued about the nature of reality with Albert Einstein and Niels Bohr.
 This quote from him about language and time shows he must have been a natural ‘taoist’, so to speak.
-On the other hand, perhaps he was a ‘closet Taoist’.
+Perhaps he was a closet Taoist.

 “We have learned how to use our words.
 It’s a fantastic thing – we humans are so easily trapped in our own words.
 The word time, for instance.
 We run into puzzles about the concept of time and then we say, ‘Oh what a terrible thing’.
 We don’t realize we’re the source of the puzzle because we invented the word.”

 Of course, his comment applies to absolutely everything in life that bewilders us… most particularly death.
 For more on the puzzle of time, google [Sean Carrol on why time flows one way].
 This excerpt from Science News, stood out …